Elwell/wafn/README.md

 	[Rottnest]
 	latlon = -32.001830,115.521347

-ie, standard configfile, and then run the pythin scripts, redirecting stdout
+ie, standard configfile, and then run the python scripts, redirecting stdout